 Discourse is modern software for your community.
 Use it as a mailing list, discussion forum, long-form chat room, and more.
 You can use this repo to self-host Discourse on Render in just a few clicks!
 It will create the following components on Render:

-- A Dockerized Web Service that runs the Discourse website and background workers.
+- A Dockerized Web Service that runs the Discourse website, background worker, and Redis server.

 - A Render PostgreSQL Managed Database.

 This deployment has several advantages over the official Discourse install guide: